 All of the above causes can be remedied with a series of good habits and a number of natural remedies.

 - Oral hygiene.
-We refer not only to brushing teeth regularly, including flossing, but also to caring for the oral cavity with appropriate mouthwashes.
-A further remedy related to oral hygiene consists in the use of the tongue cleaner.
+We refer not only to brushing teeth regularly, including flossing, but also to caring for the oral cavity with an appropriate mouthwash.
+It is also important to clean your tongue regularly: an effective remedy consists in the use of the tongue cleaner.
 It is a tool that allows you to remove any patina present on the tongue, which can be an indication of bad digestion.

 - Correct diet.
 It’s not just a matter of reducing foods rich in the ingredients we saw earlier that can promote the problem.
 A good and healthy habit to naturally counteract bad breath is the regular consumption of an appropriate daily amount of water and fruits and vegetables, which ensure the stimulation of saliva production.
 In particular, some spices and foods can help in counteracting bad breath.
 Sedan, rich in water, can also be consumed as a mouth disinfectant.